allegro/allegro.tech/_posts/2019-01-28-making-friends-with-legacy-code.md

 layout: post
 title: Making friends with legacy code
 author: wojciech.jurczyk
-tags: [tech, cleancode, craftsmanship, tests, legacy]
+tags: [cleancode, craftsmanship, tests, legacy]
 ---

 What kind of builders do you use in your tests?
 Do you use the old good builders